ahmedbesbes/character-based-cnn/README.md

 - `chunksize`: size of the chunks when loading the data using pandas. default to 500000
 - `encoding`: default to utf-8
 - `steps`: text preprocessing steps to include on the text like hashtag or url removal
+- `group_labels`: whether or not to group labels.
+Default to None.
+- `use_sampler`: whether or not to use a weighted sampler to overcome class imbalance
 - `alphabet`: default to abcdefghijklmnopqrstuvwxyz0123456789,;.!?:'\"/\\|_@#$%^&*~\`+-=<>()[]{} (normally you should not modify it)
 - `number_of_characters`: default 70
 - `extra_characters`: additional characters that you'd add to the alphabet.
 For example uppercase letters or accented characters